crypto101/book/src/block-ciphers.rst

    n! = 1 \cdot 2 \cdot 3 \cdot \ldots \cdot (n - 1) \cdot n

-Factorials grow incredibly quick.
+Factorials grow incredibly quickly.
 For example, :math:`5! = 120`,
-:math:`10! = 3628800`, and the rate continually increases.
+:math:`10! = 3628800`, and the rate continues to increase.
 The number of permutations in the set of blocks of a cipher with a 128 bit block size is :math:`(2^{128})!`.
 Note that :math:`2^{128}` is large already.
 It takes 39 digits to write it down.
 So :math:`(2^{128})!` is a mind-bogglingly